 Town of Watertown Scholarship

 Awarded to a high school senior who is a resident of the Town of Watertown.
-The scholarship is awarded based on a combination of the student’s grade point average, his financial need, and his participation in community and public service.
+The scholarship is awarded based on a combination of the student’s grade point average, financial need, and participation in community and public service.

 Watertown Foundation Scholarship